19hours/sg-statutes/Acts/Defamation Act.md

 (d) before any court exercising jurisdiction throughout any part of the Commonwealth outside Singapore or a court martial held outside Singapore under any written law in force in Singapore; and

-[7/97 wef 01/10/1997]

 (e) in public of a body or person appointed to hold a public inquiry by the Government or legislature of any part of the Commonwealth outside Singapore.

 2\.
 A fair and accurate copy of or extract from any register kept in pursuance of any written law in force in Singapore which is open to inspection by the public or which members of the public are entitled to have searched or of any other document which is required by any such law to be open to inspection by the public or to which members of the public are entitled on payment of a fee to a copy.

 3\.
-A notice, advertisement or report issued or published by or on the authority of any court within Singapore or any judge or officer of such court or by any public officer or receiver or trustee acting in accordance with the requirements of any written law.
+A notice, an advertisement or a report issued or published by or on the authority of any court within Singapore or any judge or officer of such court or by any public officer or receiver or trustee acting in accordance with the requirements of any written law.

 Part II